MarkZhang99/Editable_Audio-to-3D_Animation_by_AI/readme.md

 ## Acknowledgements

-This project builds upon the excellent work of the original EmoTalk authors.
-We sincerely thank them for releasing their code and dataset.
+This project builds upon the excellent work of the original [EmoTalk](https://github.com/psyai-net/EmoTalk_release) authors.
+We sincerely thank them for releasing their code and dataset, which made this extension possible.

 Credits and dependencies include:

-* EmoTalk (ICCV 2023) – Base model and design.
+- **EmoTalk** (ICCV 2023) – Base model architecture and training pipeline.
-* 3DETF dataset – Includes RAVDESS and HDTF data.
+- **3DETF Dataset** – Includes RAVDESS and HDTF subsets for audiovisual facial animation.
-* Wav2Vec2 pretrained models – For speech representation extraction.
+- **Wav2Vec2** – Pretrained models for speech representation extraction.
-* FLAME model & Blender integration – For mesh reconstruction and visualization.
+- **FLAME Model & Blender Integration** – Used for 3D mesh reconstruction and animation visualization.